 d.
 Other Data Services.
 We sometimes use PI to provide other data services, such as verification, record look-ups, anti-fraud, and other analytics and database tools.

 e.
 Providing or Assisting in Cross-Channel Marketing.
-We may use PI and Data Segments to help marketers and other data platforms in “cross-channel” marketing – analyzing, locating and creating potential marketing “audiences” through multiple channels, e.g., web and mobile.
+We may use PI and Data Segments to help marketers and other data platforms in “cross-channel” marketing – analyzing, locating, and creating potential marketing “audiences” through multiple channels, e.g., web and mobile.

 f.
-Improving of Our Own Products.
+Improving Our Own Products.
 We may use certain PI and Data Segments to improve, analyze and develop our own products.

 Consumer privacy is of paramount concern to us.
 We respect user privacy in the following ways, which we believe meet the highest of industry standards.
 In addition to other privacy and security protections discussed in this Policy, we adhere to the following:

 a.
 As to our online marketing services, we avoid placing personal information into cookies, and when working with data partners we irreversibly “hash” into non-human readable, de-identified form any personal information they receive from us, before using or sharing it for ad targeting purposes.
-In recognition of the importance of fully separating online data (e.g., browsing data) from personal information, we employ other, sophisticated technical means to fully segregate databases containing PI from online data, e.g., campaigns that track user conversions.
+Recognizing the importance of fully separating online data (e.g., browsing data) from personal information, we employ other, sophisticated technical means to fully segregate databases containing PI from online data, e.g., campaigns that track user conversions.

 b.
 As to our email products, in addition to requiring strict compliance with CAN-SPAM and advertising and content guidelines, we permit users to opt-out of the Audience Acuity email database directly through all campaigns we host;